 - Garnish.
 I used some fancy parsley for the top of the tree, but you could use star shaped crackers or even cut a star shape out of one of the cheeses.
 The “needles” of the tree are just bits of rosemary that I tucked into any empty spaces (it works great as filler for your fruit and cheese platter Christmas tree!).

 That’s it!
-Easy peasy, and you have a beautiful snack platter for Christmas that is sure to impress your guests.
-Make sure to include toothpicks so your guests can
+Easy peasy, and you have a beautiful fruit and cheese platter for Christmas that is sure to impress your guests.
+Make sure to include toothpicks so your guests can easily grab their favorites.

 For more Christmas appetizers be sure to check out: